fleetdm/fleet/docs/Deploying/Server-Installation.md

 In this guide, we will focus on deploying Fleet only on a Kubernetes cluster.
 Kubernetes is a container orchestration tool that was open sourced by Google in 2014.

+There are 2 primary ways to deploy the Fleet server to a Kubernetes cluster.
+The first is via `kubectl` with a `deployment.yml` file.
+The second is using the Helm, the Kubernetes Package Manager.

+### Deploying Fleet with kubectl

 We will assume you have `kubectl` and MySQL and Redis are all set up and running.
 Optionally you have minikube to test your deployment locally on your machine.

 To deploy the Fleet server and connect to its dependencies(MySQL and Redis), we will set up a `deployment.yml` file with the following specifications: